willdecothi/Neurobiological-Successor-Features/README.md

 # Neurobiological-Successor-Features

-Sample code to accompany to "Neurobiological Successor Features for Spatial Navigation" [1]
+Sample code to accompany to "Neurobiological Successor Features for Spatial Navigation" [1], originally written in MATLAB 2018b

 The model uses temporal-difference learning to approximate the successor features [2] of a set of boundary vector cells [3,4] from a simulated rodent trajectory [5]